 Luckily, there's a whole host of iOS-compatible smartwatches on the market with features that Cupertino's device has yet to include.

 Read this: The ultimate smartwatch buyers guide

-Plus, of course, Android Wear is compatible with iOS and so are Samsung's latest Gear smartwatches.
-So iPhone users have plenty of options to choose from and it's only improved since the rollout of Wear 2.0.
+Plus, of course, Wear OS is compatible with iOS and so are Samsung's latest Gear smartwatches.
+So iPhone users have plenty of options to choose from.

 So, if you find the new LTE-enabled Apple Watch a little too pricey or just not to your taste, we've rounded up a selection of the best alternatives to pick from, any of which will sync seamlessly with your iPhone with zero fuss.